maximalisimus/abif/ReedMe_Eng.md

-Before adding this wizard to your Live distribution in the file "abif-installation/modules/installer-variables.sh" there are 2 required settings.
+Before adding this wizard to your Live distribution in the file "abif-installation/modules/installer-variables.sh" there is a necessary setting.

 ISO_USER="liveuser"